 What Is Radicchio?

 Radicchio (pronounced rah-dee-key-oh) is a type of chicory with white veins and deep reddish-purple leaves that form a round or elongated head.
 Chicory is an herbaceous group of plants that includes Belgian endive.
 The roots of some chicory plants are also dried and ground to make a popular coffee substitute by the same name.
-Radicchio resembles a colorful head of cabbage or lettuce and is just as easy to prepare, but has a higher price tag a distinctive bitter taste that mellows with cooking.
+Radicchio resembles a colorful head of cabbage or lettuce.
+It's just as easy to prepare, but it has a distinctive bitter taste that mellows with cooking.
 It comes with a higher price tag too.

 How to Cook With Radicchio

 Before using, trim any brown off of the stem and remove the limp outer leaves.
-Raw radicchio is added to salads for extra crunch and a hit of spicy bitterness.
-To take the edge off, slice a raw head of radicchio into thin strips.
-When cooked, radicchio's bitter bite mellows and sweetens a bit.
-The chicory takes well to high-heat cooking methods like roasting and grilling, but it can also be slow-cooked and combined with other vegetables or meat.
+Slice raw radicchio into thin strips and add to salads for extra crunch and a hit of spicy bitterness.
+When cooked, radicchio's bitter bite mellows and sweetens a little.
+It takes well to high-heat cooking methods like roasting and grilling, but it can also be slow-cooked and combined with other vegetables or meat.

 What Does Radicchio Taste Like?

 Radicchio has a bitter, spicy flavor, especially when eaten raw.
 It's often paired with sweet or acidic ingredients to make a salad with balanced flavors.
-Cooked, radicchio mellows and gains some sweetness while still retaining a little bitterness.
+When cooked, radicchio mellows and gains some sweetness while still retaining a little bitterness.

 Thinly sliced, radicchio is frequently added into lettuce mixes for salads.
 The deep red vegetable is also a welcome addition to crunchy slaws.
 Roasted or grilled wedges are a tasty side dish on their own or can be added to other dishes like pasta, risotto, or pizza.
 Chopped radicchio can be sautéed or braised, much like cabbage, and served as a side or stuffed into poultry.